adamhancock/cli/packages/lasso/README.md

 - 🏥 Checks backend/upstream server health (not just the proxy)
 - ✅ Shows active hosts first with response times
 - 🧹 Cleanup command to remove offline hosts from Caddy
+- 🔵 Cleanup merged PR environments to keep your dev setup tidy
 - 🎯 Interactive menu with searchable/filterable host selection
 - 🔤 Type-to-filter hosts with smart sorting (matches starting with search term appear first)
 - 🚀 Opens selected host in browser or VSCode (when worktree path is available)